Code examples

 Defines the orientation of the composite widget.
 If the composite has a

-single row or column (one-dimensional), the orientation
+single row or column (one-dimensional), the orientation value determines

 which arrow keys can be used to move focus:

-: all arrow keys work.horizontal
+- both: all arrow keys work.

-: only up and down arrow keys work.
+- vertical: only up and down arrow keys work.

 It doesn't have any effect on two-dimensional composites.